Because staying under the covers is not an option:

 - Even when I feel judged by a friend for parenting differently.

 I was ashamed of my mess.
 I grew up trying to fit in and fly under the radar.
 And failing.
-I’ve been weighed down by shame and regret over falling short.
-But, as I’ve written this blog, and while I wrote my book, Prodigal Confessions, God put a new message in my heart.
+I was weighed down by shame and regret over falling short.
+But, as I’ve written this blog and written my books, Prodigal Confessions and Curating the Good, God put a new message in my heart.
 Or really, He just connected the dots for me on age-old truths:

 Jesus Christ creates life out of death, brings order out of chaos, and makes peace out of brokenness.
 He makes all things new on a grand scale, but He also does that in my heart, every day,…and yours too, if you love Him.

-Sometimes laundry and dinner and dishes and homeschooling threaten to undo me.
+Sometimes laundry and dinner and dishes and working and loving my family threaten to undo me.
 How can I, when I struggle so much, be a part of God’s BIG PLAN?
-At times, hard things like my husband’s chronic pain or hard times in our marriage, my mom’s battle with ovarian cancer, or being separated from our family by thousands of miles have discouraged me.
+At times, hard things like my husband’s chronic pain or difficulties in our marriage, my mom’s battle with ovarian cancer, or being separated from our family by thousands of miles have discouraged me.
 I have wondered, why does life have to be so hard?

 But here’s what I know now: God’s Plan for me is in this struggle.
-Because every time I get the end of myself and have to lean on Him, I see again and again that He is more than enough.
+Because every time I get to the end of myself and have to lean on Him, I see again and again that He is good, and He is more than enough.

 We are Sojourners

 I’ve been an Air Force wife and a Marine Corps kid.
 I moved a lot as a kid (which was a little hard, with a name like Britta).
 And my kids have spent their lives moving too.
 The military has been a part of almost all my life.
 This experience has shown me what God has said about me in His Word: I am a Sojourner.
 You are too.
-We have an eternal home.
-This life is not all there is.
+But we have an eternal home; this life is not all there is.

 Let not your hearts be troubled.
 Believe in God; believe also in me.
 In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also (John 14:1-3).

 We keep our eyes to the East, waiting for Jesus’ return.
-And we keep our eyes trained on the people at our breakfast and dinner tables, because loving family and friends is the most important ministry a Christian can have.
+And we keep our eyes trained on the people at our breakfast table, across the office or grocery store aisle, and over the pew—because loving people is the most important ministry a Christian can have.

 My breakfast club is small ~ most days, it is just Grace and Josh.
 This fishing picture was taken such a long time ago.
-It is hard to believe that I have a teenager now!
+It is hard to believe that I have two teenagers now!

 Mothering them has humbled me more than anything else.
 And it drove me this Truth: Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock (Matt 7:24-25).